Abba Kovner: Nakam

+"Years later, [historian] Dina Porat discovered that Kovner had received the poison from Ephraim Katzir [a leading scientist in the institute founded by and in the name of Weizmann, later Israel's president].
+How narrow-minded and square I was."

+The Katzir brothers confirmed that they gave poison to Kovner, but said that he only mentioned Plan B and they denied that Weizmann could be involved.
+As Kovner and an accomplice were returning to Europe on a British ship, they threw the poison overboard when Kovner was arrested.
+He was imprisoned for a few months in Cairo, and Plan A was abandoned.

 In April 1946, members of Nakam broke into a bakery used to supply bread for the Langwasser internment camp near Nuremberg, where many German POWs were being held.
 They coated many of the loaves with arsenic but were disturbed and fled before finishing their work.
 More than 2,200 of the German prisoners fell ill and 207 were hospitalized, but no deaths were reported.

 Israel

 Kovner joined the Haganah in December 1947, and soon after Israel declared independence in May 1948 he became a captain in the Givati Brigade of the IDF.
-During the 1948 Arab–Israeli War he became known for his "battle pages", headed "Death to the invaders!", that contained news from the Egyptian front and essays designed to keep up morale.
+During the 1948 Arab–Israeli War, he became known for his "battle pages", headed "Death to the invaders!", that contained news from the Egyptian front and essays designed to keep up morale.
 However, the tone of the pages, which called for revenge for the Holocaust and referred to the Egyptian enemy as vipers and dogs, upset many Israeli political and military leaders.
-The leader of HaShomer Hatzair, Meir Ya'ari accused him of spreading "Fascist horror propaganda."
+The leader of HaShomer Hatzair, Meir Ya'ari, accused him of spreading "Fascist horror propaganda."
 His first battle page, entitled "Failure", started a controversy that still continues today when it accused the Nitzanim garrison of cowardice for surrendering to an overwhelming Egyptian force.

 From 1946 to his death, Kovner was a resident of Kibbutz Ein HaHoresh.
 He was active in Mapam as well as in HaShomer HaTzair, but never took on a formal political role.
 He played a major part in the design and construction of several Holocaust museums, including the Diaspora Museum in Tel Aviv.
 He died in 1987 (aged 69) of laryngeal cancer, perhaps due to his lifelong heavy smoking, at his home in Ein HaHoresh.
-He was survived by his wife, Vitka Kempner, who married Kovner in 1946, and their two children.
+He was survived by his wife Vitka Kempner, who married Kovner in 1946, and their two children.